COME JOIN US

 Mediator Mentorship Program

-In order to be a volunteer mediator with CCR, individuals must participate in an intensive training program called the Mediation Mentorship Program (MMP).
+To be a volunteer mediator with CCR, individuals must participate in a training program called the Mediator Mentorship Program (MMP).

 -